wavelike/projectx_stock_data_examples/README.md

 another might only influence the evaluation slightly.
 In this case, each feature has an importance of 33%, so all of them are equally important for predicting.
 A correlation test between the features would be of interest to assure that they have an independent impact on the predictions.

+## class_diagram.png
+A class diagram of the main package, depicting the fundamental classes and their interrelationships.
+In this exemplary project, only a reduced 'Stock' class is used.